xecutioner/loadshedding-schedule/README.md

 ## Loadshedding
-# Command lint tool for Loadshedding schedule of Nepal .
+# Command line tool for Loadshedding schedule of Nepal .

 Ruby gem to add a command line utility `schedule` which displays the uptodate schedule for the Loadshedding.
 You can set your default group or pass in group and day as a parameter.